cyclic-software/www/content/posts/dads-advice-for-how-to-live.md

 This could mean carrying bags, cooking dinner, starting to sing to keep spirits up, offering help or asking for help.
-It is about identifying the need and doing it (or helping) regardless of “shoulds” or “jobs”.
+It is about identifying the need and doing it (or helping) regardless of "shoulds" or "jobs".
 Sometimes what needs to be done is letting someone struggle through a task they are learning.
 Being with them sometimes is what needs to be done.